ahmad-mokhtar/ahmad-mokhtar.github.io/_pages/gradieNTAG.md

 header_title: ∇NTAG
 ---

 You can find the schedule of our graduate student seminar below.
-If you are a student at SFU or are visiting SFU and would like to give a talk at gradieNTAG, please contact me (`ahmad_mokhtar at sfu dot ca`) or Sharon Robins (`srobins at sfu dot ca`).
+If you are a student at SFU or are visiting SFU and would like to give a talk at gradieNTAG, please contact me (`ahmad_mokhtar at sfu dot ca`) or Sharon Robins (`srobins at sfu dot ca`) or Pijush Sarmah (`pps3 at sfu dot ca`).
 If you are looking for the SFU Number Theory and Algebraic Geometry (NTAG) seminar, it is <a href='http://www.cecm.sfu.ca/~nbruin/NTAG/'>here</a>.

 <table class="styled-table">
   {% assign gradientag-data = site.data.gradientag %}